 Seismica Style Guide

-This page provides a few basic style guidelines for things like date/time formats and units.
+This page provides a few basic style guidelines for things like figure and table references, date/time formats, and units.
 Authors should try to follow these guidelines to the best of their ability.
 The Standards and Copy-Editing team will attempt to standardize articles post-acceptance, but the Seismica’s volunteer copy-editors would greatly appreciate authors’ help in preparing their articles according to this style guide.

 General rules